CerebrasResearch/nanoGNS/exact/README.md

 > would be more reliable and explicit (the same thing can be achieved with
 > `commit=False` in `wandb`).
 >
-> Another dangerous difference is we use `tracker.print` as a shorthand to print
+> Another less dangerous difference is we use `tracker.print` as a shorthand to print
 > a status to the command line. `tracker.print` is effectively an f-string that
 > allows the user to print whatever is currently cached (ie will be logged when
 > `.step` is called next).
 It also uses a format string that's not real: